scoop/services-to-omnifocus/README.md

 ## Running

-I run the scripts from a [Keyboard Maestro](http://keyboardmaestro.com) macro.
+I run the master script (`services-to-omnifocus.rb`) from a [Keyboard Maestro](http://keyboardmaestro.com) macro.
+It will run all of the plugins contained in the `plugins` subdirectory.
+If you don't care about a particular service, move its plugin into the `plugins_disabled` directory.

 You can also run it through launchd, on login, etc.

 ## Customizing